Waffle: Pandan

 Pandan waffles originate from Vietnam and are characterized by the use of pandan flavoring and coconut milk in the batter.
 The pandan flavoring results in the batter's distinctive spring green color.
 When cooked, the waffle browns and crisps on the outside and stays green and chewy on the inside.
 Unlike most waffles, pandan waffles are typically eaten plain.
 In Vietnam they are relatively cheap and so are popular among children.
 They are a popular street food made in either cast iron molds heated with charcoal or in electric waffle irons.

 Croffle

-Croffle (a compound word of croissant and waffle) is a dessert where croissant raw paper is baked in a waffle pan and eaten with ice cream or maple syrup.
-The chewy taste of the waffles makes it fun to eat them like a croissant.
+Croffle (a compound word of croissant and waffle) bakes croissant dough in a waffle pan and eaten with ice cream or maple syrup.
 It is a popular dessert in Korea.
-On the Internet, jokes about "the greatest invention of the Covid-19 Age" spread.
+On the Internet, jokes about "the greatest invention of the COVID-19 Age" spread.
 There are various types of croffles that utilize various toppings such as basil, corn, cheese and so on.
 It is also popular with people because it is easy to make and eat at home.
-The beginning of Croffle is the cafe “Le Petit Parisian” in Dublin, Ireland.
+The beginning of Croffle is the cafe "Le Petit Parisian" in Dublin, Ireland.
 According to the Irish newspaper Dublin Gadget (reported on July 20, 2017), Louise Lenox, a baker at the café in Camden Street, Dublin, first created a menu item called Croffle.